 Later visit Rishikesh Temples and Sight Seeing – Laxman Jhulla, Ram Jhulla, Triveni Ghat, Bharat Mandir, and Shivananda Ashram.
 At evening visit Ganga Aarti at Parmarth Ashram.
 Overnight stay.
 (Breakfast, Dinner)

-Drive back to Delhi.
+Your Char Dham pacakge ends today and Drive back to Delhi.
 On Arrival in Delhi, transfer to Railway Station / Airport.
 Tour Terminate.
 (Breakfast)